Ennomines

 (NCBI-index: 934879)

 It is quite difficult to photograph geometer moths in daylight.
 They often fly away restlessly to sit in the vegetation at the bottom of a leaf.
 The Tawny-barred Angle (Macaria liturata) chose to rest on the ground.
 On the top of the grey forewing, you can see three dark transverse lines that end slightly thickened at the front edge.
 Striking is the orange-brown band in the marginal area on both the fore- and hindwing and the orange-brown head.
-The orange-brown band ends at the costa in a dark color, which remains visible in older specimens with a fading of the colors.
-Near the apex of the forewing, there is a recess in the dorsum and the hindwing is slightly pointed.
-The wingspan is 22-27mm and the flight period is from May to September.
+The orange-brown band ends at the costa in a dark colour, which remains visible in older specimens with fading colours.
+Near the apex of the forewing, there is a recess in the dorsum, and the hindwing is slightly pointed.
+The wingspan is 22-27mm, and the flight is from May to September.
 Host plant: Various conifers.
 Dutch name: Gerimpelde spanner.
 Frisian name: Rimpele spanner.

 Flying period: